rackerlabs/design-system/_component_design/actions-menu.md

 Consider the following best practices when you construct an actions menu that contains many items.

 - Group related items into headers.
 Headers provide clarity and help users locate menu items of interest.
-- Use a header when the actions menu includes greater than three actions.
+- Use a header when the actions menu includes more than three actions.
 Do **not** use a header when the actions menu includes three or fewer actions.
-- Use multiple headers on an actions menu with greater than seven items.
+- Use multiple headers on an actions menu with more than seven items.

 {% endcolumn %}